-Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include our LentiGlobin product candidate, we will be obligated to pay MIT a percentage of net sales by us or our sublicensees as a royalty.
+Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include beti-cel and LentiGlobin for SCD, we will be obligated to pay MIT a percentage of net sales by us or our sublicensees as a royalty.
 This royalty is in the low single digits and is reduced for royalties payable to third parties, provided that the royalty to MIT is not less than a specified percentage that is less than one-percent.
 In addition, we make under this agreement an annual maintenance payment which may be credited against the royalty payments.